 Imagination does not become great until human beings, given the courage and the strength, use it to create.

-Our nation struggels to prepare students for success in a modern economy.
-Some U.S students are fortunate enough to be taught the neccessary twenty-first century skills, but it is often a matter of chance or familial wealth rather than the deliberate design of our school system.
-Helping our most volnurable children enjoy full participation requires not only strong academic skills, but also so-called "social capital," capacities.
+Our nation struggles to prepare students for success in a modern economy.
+Some U.S students are fortunate enough to be taught the necessary twenty-first-century skills, but it is often a matter of chance or familial wealth rather than the deliberate design of our school system.
+Helping our most vulnerable children enjoy full participation requires not only strong academic skills, but also so-called “social capital” capacities.

 “In fact, the future of education was invented in 1906.
 That’s the year Maria Montessori, who was the first female medical doctor in Italy, opened her revolutionary school…”

 A method of schooling that focuses on personal development rather than exams produces more mature, creative and socially adept children, scientists have found.
 Psychologists in the US found that across a range of abilities, children at Montessori schools out-performed those given a traditional education.
 Five-year-old Montessori pupils were better prepared for reading and maths, and 12-year-olds wrote “significantly more creative” essays using more sophisticated sentence structures.”

 “It may seem like a laughable “only in New York” story that Manhattan mother, Nicole Imprescia, is suing her 4-year-old daughter’s untraditional private preschool for failing to prepare her for a private school admissions exam.
 But her daughter’s future and ours might be much brighter with a little less conditioning to perform well on tests and more encouragement to discover as they teach in Montessori schools…”

 “There are strident disagreements these days over every aspect of American educational policy, except for one.
 Everyone thinks it would be great if we could better teach students how to innovate.”